JonLatane/jonline/README.md

 Events may be public, private, or private with friend invitations.

 ### Multi-server usage
 Suppose you have two accounts with friends, say, on `jonline.io` and `bobline.com`.
-To federate your accounts, you may simply pass an `auth_token` from your `bobline.com` account that you use to talk to Bob (who I don't know) into `jonline.io`.
+To federate your accounts, you may simply pass an `refresh_token` from your `bobline.com` account that you use to talk to Bob (who I don't know) into `jonline.io`.
 The general idea is that users can choose to keep their primary account with the person they trust the most.
 Maybe it's not me 😭 But that's fine; I won't even know!

 ## Technical stuff
 You can create a Jonline account right now!
 I will probably delete it eventually though